ARuzgar/42-Subjects/README.md

 # 42 School Projects

-This repository contains a collection of useful PDFs and files for projects at 42 School.
-It serves as a centralized resource for accessing subject PDFs related to various ranks and modules.
+Welcome to the 42 School Projects Repository!
+This repository serves as a comprehensive collection of useful PDFs and files for projects at 42 School.
+It provides easy access to subject PDFs for various ranks and modules during the cursus.

+Whether you're a student at 42 School or simply interested in exploring the projects, this repository is designed to be a centralized resource for accessing project materials.
+The subjects are organized by rank, and both English and French versions of the subject PDFs are available.

+Feel free to browse the repository and make use of the subject PDFs for your studies, references, or personal projects.
+Enjoy exploring the world of 42 School projects!

 ## Table of Contents 📑